LorenzK-py/sonnenBatteryWallboxPy/README.md

 screen -r automaticCharging
 #CTRL + C
 ```
+Your car will now start and stop charging according to the values set in settings.config.
+(When plugging in your vehicle you need to unlock it in the Wallbox app first)

 ## Controlling the API
 You can control the API using the apiControl.py file (You need to edit the IP in the file first + you may also want to convert the file to .exe to use it on any pc)